TileDB-Inc/TileDB-Vector-Search/documentation/Building.md

 cmake --build ./src/build --target check
 ```

-Though that makes it easy to build and run all tests, incremental rebuild will not work well.
+Though above makes it easy to build and run all tests, incremental rebuild will not work.
 To get incremental rebuild working, we turn off Superbuild with `-DCMAKE_IDE=ON`.
 Note that unlike when using Superbuild (which is the default when `-DCMAKE_IDE=ON` is not set), you must pass `-DTileDB_DIR:PATH`.

 ```bash
 # Configure: